0

 How to get here: Take the train to Barnham or Chichester.
 From there, you can take a taxi, or there's a bus from Chichester that gets you to within a 15 minute walk of the estate.

-It's all about sparkling wine at this vineyard near Chichester.
+It's all about sparkling wine at this progressive vineyard near Chichester, which farms in a diverse, poly-cultural way.
 They do vineyard tours along with tastings in their state-of-the-art tasting room.
-Vineyard Kitchen is their newest addition - a restaurant with a large terrace overlooking the vines, serving up British tapas.
+Vineyard Kitchen is their restaurant with a large terrace overlooking the vines, serving up British tapas.

-Staying over: The estate has three luxury lodges with jacuzzis, barrel saunas and terraces. plus you get a discount on vineyard tours too.
+Staying over: The estate has eight luxury lodges with jacuzzis, barrel saunas and terraces. plus you get a discount on vineyard tours.

 Find them on Instagram: @tinwoodestatevineyard